cunctator/traceshark/README.md

-One approach if the perf provided by your distro doesn't work with traceshark, is to check the kernel version with "uname -r", then go to kernel.org and donwload the corresponding mainline kernel and compile perf from the tools/perf directory in that kernel source tree.
+One approach if the perf provided by your distro doesn't work with traceshark, is to check the kernel version with "uname -r", then go to kernel.org and download the corresponding mainline kernel and compile perf from the tools/perf directory in that kernel source tree.
 If it still doesn't work and you have a very old kernel, it might work to use perf from a newer kernel, although you would probably be better off if you upgraded both the kernel and perf but